How your premiums may be affected by changes in restrictions.

 The Deloitte report also found that removing restrictions would increase the drawing rate of mid-level products by about 10% and this would flow through to premiums.

 Higher premiums are bad not just for customers, but for insurance companies as well.
 In recent years, premiums have gone up by almost 50%.
 It might be going into the insurer's pockets, but in the long run it's turning people away from PHI.
-With health insurance premiums set to go up an average of 3.25% on 1 April 2019, an 18-year low, the insurance industry will be hoping this trend continues as much as the customer.
+With health insurance premiums set to rise by an average of 3.25% in 2019, an 18-year low, the insurance industry will be hoping this trend continues as much as the customer.

 Will it impact your wallet?